 In this article, you can get a brief on the cold war.
 This is an important term in international affairs and affects world politics to this day, although the cold war first ‘broke out’ in the aftermath of the Second World War.
 Questions can be asked from this topic in the IAS exam, particularly the UPSC mains exam.

-- During the Second World War, the major powers of the USA and the USSR aligned with one another in order to defeat Nazi Germany.
-There were promises that this friendship would continue well after the war.
+- During World War 2 the United Kingdom, France and the United States aligned another in order to defeat Nazi Germany.
+The USSR would join this alliance following Operation Barbarossa – the invasion of Russia by Nazi Germany.
+There were promises that the alliance would continue well after the war.

-- But, after the war, tensions started rising up.
+- After the war, however, tensions started rising up.
 The USA was the strongest power that emerged after the war.
 It was a superpower in economic and military strengths.

 - The USSR was the second most powerful country and it had played a key role in Germany’s defeat in the war.
 This increased its prestige in the world.